 4. Increase your sales with VR: one of the 5 reasons to use VR in Retail

-With the virtual reality, customers have a clear vision of the interest of your offers.
-They can visualise products, concepts and get a feel for them before they buy.
-Deloitte’s report (Global Powers of Luxury Goods 2020) tells us that “the amount of time a customer spends on a brand’s products increases by more than 70% with VR and AR experiences.”
+Thanks to virtual reality, customers have a clear vision of the interest of your offers.
+They can visualise products, concepts and realise before they buy.
+The Deloitte report (Global Powers of Luxury Goods 2020) tells us that "the amount of time a customer spends on a brand's products increases by more than 70% with VR and AR experiences."

-Integrating virtual reality into its marketing strategy is a real benefit for brands.
-It allows several advantages:
+Integrating virtual reality into your marketing strategy is a real benefit for brands.
+It offers several advantages:

 - Offer a unique and personalised shopping experience.

 - Explain the details of its products in a more simplified way.

 - Increase customer engagement.